Pylons/pyramid_cookbook/pylons/sessions.rst

 that didn't come from a form requested earlier in the session (and thus may be a cross-site forgery attack).

-See the :ref:`sessions` chapter in the Pyramid manual for the API of all these features and other features.
+See the :ref:`sessions_chapter` chapter in the Pyramid manual for the API of all these features and other features.
 The Beaker_ manual will help you configure a backend.
 The Akhet_ Demo is an example of using Pyramid with Beaker.